 To accomplish the goals, the Healthy Texas Babies Coalition seeks to help men and women of East Texas to take control of their future today!
 If there’s a baby in your future, even if it’s months or years from now, today matters.
 Take control.
 Stop smoking, eat right and exercise and do something about your stress.
 Whether you are a man or a woman, your health today is important - and even more important to the baby you might have someday.

-Meetings are held on the third Monday of every month at 315 North Broadway Avenue within the Genecov Room.
-Start time is 3:00 p.m.
+Meetings are held on the third Monday of every month within the Genecov Room at 315 North Broadway Avenue in Tyler.
+Start time is 11:30 a.m.

 Announcements related to the meetings will be posted on our communication channels: